jpcsp/jpcsp/README.txt

     card driver, this feature is only available as an option.
 As a side effect, some graphic card drivers (e.g. AMD/ATI) are reported to be less buggy when using this option.
+- Enable the shader implementation for the "Stencil Test": the PSP supports a "stencil" function used to implement some graphical effects.
+    This function cannot be implemented correctly using the standard OpenGL functions.
+    When enabling this option, an implementation matching the PSP features is activated through the shaders.
+The option is only relevant when using the shaders and is only available as an option because it has a negative impact on the performance (lower FPS).
+    If your application is not displaying correctly or is logging the warning "Both different SFIX (NNNNNNNN) and DFIX (NNNNNNNN) are not supported" you might try this option.
+- Enable the shader implementation for the "Color Mask": if your application is logging the warning "Unimplemented Red/Green/Blue mask 0xNN" your might try this option.
+It might increase the quality of the rendered graphics, but is onyl relevant when using shaders.
+    It is only available as an option because it has a negative impact on the performance (lower FPS).

 7. PSP fonts